 Connie Fluet is a Legal Nurse Consultant and brings extensive expertise in both Education and Nursing to FH+H and its clients.
 A registered nurse for over 16 years, Ms. Fluet specializes in critical care and emergency nursing and has maintained board certification in Emergency Nursing for over 13 years.
 Her experience in teaching nursing to students ranging from elementary school through college allows her to bridge the medical and legal worlds.
 She is is a tireless and effective advocate for FH+H clients in legal matters involving medical issues.

 Ms. Fluet continues to work in Emergency nursing and brings that unique blend of calm-in-a-crisis, no nonsense practicality to case management for client matters as well as a compassion that comes from years of caring for those injured or ill.

-Victoria "Tori" Moses is the firm's Marketing Manager.
-As such, she handles the firm's social media by creating and posting content, engaging with users, and managing the firm's brand, all while being mindful of the ethical rules associated with the practice of law.
-Ms. Moses also plans, sponsors, and attends events for the firm.
+Victoria "Tori" Moses is FH+H’s Marketing Manager.
+As such, she handles all marketing-related matters for the firm, as well as for each individual partner, while being mindful of the ethical rules associated with the practice of law.

 Moses manages content creation for FH+H, including blogs, client success stories, brochures, white papers, videos, and more.
 In this role, she is the producer of The FH+H Podcast, where FH+H lawyers discuss common legal concerns that business owners may encounter.
 Moses also creates a distribution strategy for all content, often sending digital announcements to FH+H’s large network of clients, potential clients, and referral partners, which includes a monthly e-newsletter distributed to 10,000+ firm contacts.